shalb/cdev-aws-k3s/README.md

 # cdev-aws-k3s

-cdev uses [project templates](https://cluster.dev/template-development/) to generate users' projects in a desired cloud.
+Cdev uses [project templates](https://cluster.dev/stack-template-development/) to generate users' projects in a desired cloud.
 AWS-k3s is a cdev template that creates and provisions Kubernetes clusters in [AWS cloud](https://cluster.dev/aws-cloud-provider/) by means of k3s utility.
 The template deploys a k3s cluster using existing or created VPC and domain name.

 In this repository you will find all information and samples necessary to start a k3s cluster in AWS.